Professional Pastry Arts: California

 Why Choose ICC?

-A well-rounded pastry chef must have command over the basic principles of baking science and pastry design.
-From understanding the precision of chocolate tempering, to achieving the perfect rise and crumb in a warm foam cake, known as a génoise sponge, and to stretching and pulling hot sugar into delicate flowers and ribbons, chef-instructors will help you cultivate the necessary skills of blending discipline, knowledge and artistry to reach your culinary goals.
+A pastry chef must be ready to handle any project on any given day.
+From understanding the precision of chocolate tempering to achieving the perfect rise and crumb in a génoise (warm foam cake) to pulling hot sugar into delicate flowers and ribbons, our accomplished chef-instructors will help you blend technical skill with artistry.

-After you finish all 16 units, you receive your Grand Diplôme, a credential that is respected and recognized around the globe!
-The annual commencement takes place at NYC’s iconic Carnegie Hall, where parents, friends and teachers mark your achievement as they cheer the next generation of talents.
+After completing the levels (outlined below), you receive your Grand Diplôme, a credential that is respected and recognized around the globe!
+The annual commencement takes place at NYC’s iconic Carnegie Hall, where parents, friends and instructors mark your achievement as they cheer the next generation of talents.

 - Application fee, uniform, tool kit, books and supplies